justinlime/CoinGeckoDiscordPriceBot/README.md

 CoinGecko has a limit for the free API of 10-50 calls per minute, plan accordingly when setting the updatefreq

-### Currently I am hosting two instances for FUND and xFUND if you would like to add them to your sever:
+### Currently I am hosting two instances for the cryptos FUND and xFUND if you would like to add them to your sever:

 FUND: